pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### CLI config management

 You may configure CLI for Microsoft 365 to meet your personal preferences.
-Thanks to that you may for example configure how CLI should behave in case a URL is returned or what should be the default output mode or configure CLI to prompt for missing values in required options or so much much more that if you haven't you should definetly [give it a check](https://pnp.github.io/cli-microsoft365/user-guide/configuring-cli).
+Thanks to that you may for example configure how CLI should behave in case a URL is returned or what should be the default output mode, or configure CLI to prompt for missing values in required options, or so much much more that if you haven't, you should definitely [give it a check](https://pnp.github.io/cli-microsoft365/user-guide/configuring-cli).
 In this release, we added a command that allows you to have a quick overview of all self-set configurations.

 To list all self-set configuration keys with their value, simply run: